venuvikaash/ilink-mean-jul-2025/README.md

 ## Questions
 - Best industry practices to not expose secrets from frontend
-- Does Angular provide any help for version upgrades?
+- Does Angular provide any help for version upgrades? - Answered

 ## Hosted backends
 - Workshops server - https://workshops-server.onrender.com/